MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/acxcircuit/nf-acxcircuit-acxcircuitinitsetcircuittype.md

 ## -description

-The **AcxCircuitInitSetCircuitType** function is used to set the circuit type for the ACX circuit initialization process.
+The **AcxCircuitInitSetCircuitType** function is used to set the circuit type of the ACXCIRCUIT.

 ## -parameters